5P5T Danish VHF contest group

 Antennas are everything for a good contest.
 During the years we have experimented with different setups.
 The main antenna systems are 8x3 el and 4x10 el vertically stacked.
 All the antennas we use are DK7ZB designs from NUXCOM.
 These antennas really made a difference for us.
 By their UFB performance and good value for money, they are truly contest winners.
 In 2013 we used 4 antenna systems on which we transmit and receive simoultaneoulsy, for receive each system can be used individually.

 The station is an ICOM 7700 + a DB6NT transverter and for the 2nd operator RX we use an ICOM 756 Pro II.
-In general we use simplicity as the guiding principle in our station setup.
+In general we use simplicity as the guiding principle for our station setup.
 The more simple the operator interface, the more the oprator can focus on the QSO´s.
 The logging software has so far been Taclog developed by OZ2M.
-This software has the most simple and best user interface of all logging programs we have tested, unfortunaltiy it is no longer compatible with the recent windows systems and we probably need to change to a more modern but also less user friendly logging software.
+This software has the most simple and best user interface of all logging programs we have tested, unfortunately it is no longer compatible with the recent windows systems and we probably need to change to a more modern but also less user friendly logging software.
+Alternatively we may rewrite Taclog for windows, -stay tuned for more info on this.

 An often forgotten part of the portable equipment is the mains supply.
 We are fortunate to have access to a 30 kw diesel generator, which delivers 240 V of pure sinus AC and keeps all the equipment in good health.